saisiddarth84/Telegram-Ui-Mockup/README.md

-Great!
-Here is the updated README file with the provided links:

----

 # Telegram UI Clone with React

-## Introduction
+## Overview

-This project is a pixel-perfect replica of the Telegram messaging application, created for the assignment round for the position of Frontend React Developer at BeyondChats.
-The application has been built to closely mimic the UI/UX of the Telegram app in both desktop and mobile views using ReactJS and MUI (Material-UI).
-The application fetches chat and message data from provided API endpoints to display real-time data.
+This project is a replica of the Telegram messaging application's user interface, developed for the Frontend React Developer assignment at BeyondChats.
+It aims to closely replicate the Telegram app’s appearance and functionality in both desktop and mobile views using ReactJS and Material-UI (MUI).
+The app retrieves chat and message data from specified API endpoints to display real-time information.

 ## Live Demo

-You can view the live demo of the project [here](https://telegram-clone-ecru.vercel.app/).
+You can view the live demo of the project [here](https://telegram-ui-mockup-teal.vercel.app/).

 ## Mobile View